Berlin: 1946–Present

-The founding of the two German states increased Cold War tensions.
-West Berlin was surrounded by East German territory, and East Germany proclaimed the Eastern part as its capital, a move the western powers did not recognize.
+The founding of East and West Germany in 1949 increased Cold War tensions.
+West Berlin was surrounded by East German territory, and East Germany proclaimed the eastern part as its capital, a move the western powers did not recognize.
 East Berlin included most of the city's historic center.
 The West German government established itself in Bonn.
 In 1961, East Germany began to build the Berlin Wall around West Berlin, and events escalated to a tank standoff at Checkpoint Charlie.
 West Berlin was now de facto a part of West Germany with a unique legal status, while East Berlin was de facto a part of East Germany.
-John F. Kennedy gave his "Ich bin ein Berliner" speech on 26 June 1963, in front of the Schöneberg city hall, located in the city's western part, underlining the US support for West Berlin.
-Berlin was completely divided.
-Although it was possible for Westerners to pass to the other side through strictly controlled checkpoints, for most Easterners, travel to West Berlin or West Germany was prohibited by the government of East Germany.
+John F. Kennedy gave his "Ich bin ein Berliner" speech on 26 June 1963, underlining the US support for West Berlin.
+Although it was possible for Westerners to pass to the other side through strictly controlled checkpoints, for most Easterners travel to West Berlin or West Germany was prohibited by the East German government.
 In 1971, a Four-Power Agreement guaranteed access to and from West Berlin by car or train through East Germany.

 In 1989, with the end of the Cold War and pressure from the East German population, the Berlin Wall fell on 9 November and was subsequently mostly demolished.
-Today, the East Side Gallery preserves a large portion of the wall.
-On 3 October 1990, the two parts of Germany were reunified as the Federal Republic of Germany, and Berlin again became a reunified city.
-After the fall of the Berlin Wall, the city experienced significant urban development and still impacts urban planning decisions.
+On 3 October 1990, the two parts of Germany were reunified as the Federal Republic of Germany, and Berlin again became a united city.
+After the fall of the Berlin Wall, the city experienced significant urban development.

 Walter Momper, the mayor of West Berlin, became the first mayor of the reunified city in the interim.
 City-wide elections in December 1990 resulted in the first "all Berlin" mayor being elected to take office in January 1991, with the separate offices of mayors in East and West Berlin expiring by that time, and Eberhard Diepgen (a former mayor of West Berlin) became the first elected mayor of a reunited Berlin.
-On 18 June 1994, soldiers from the United States, France and Britain marched in a parade which was part of the ceremonies to mark the withdrawal of allied occupation troops allowing a reunified Berlin (the last Russian troops departed on 31 August, while the final departure of Western Allies forces was on 8 September 1994).
-On 20 June 1991, the Bundestag (German Parliament) voted to move the seat of the German capital from Bonn to Berlin, which was completed in 1999, during the chancellorship of Gerhard Schröder.

-Berlin's 2001 administrative reform merged several boroughs, reducing their number from 23 to 12.
+The fall of the Berlin Wall marked the end of the Cold War.